Windsurf-Samples/windsurf-walkthrough/README.md

 - Develop your own workflow preferences
 - Tackle more complex development tasks

-Note: Due to the probabilistic nature of AI interactions, your specific experience may vary while maintaining the core learning objectives.
+Note: While your specific interactions with Windsurf may vary, you should still gain an understanding of the core learning objectives to see how Windsurf can help you in your development workflow.